SteelPh0enix/llama-mgr/README.md

 - `cmake` and `ninja` for building `llama.cpp`
 - C++ toolchain for the platform of your choice
   - For CPU inference, any modern version of GCC/Clang/MSVC should be fine
+  - For generic GPU inference, Vulkan development tools are required
   - For AMD GPU inference, ROCm is required
   - For NVIDIA GPU inference, CUDA is required
   - For other platforms and additional acceleration options (MPI, BLAS, etc.), consult `llama.cpp` and `ggml`